 Jillanna She Credits ‘Brain Glasses’ for Recovery from Brain Injury

-She Now Has 185 IQ, Reads 4 Books a Day and Enjoys Music Again
+She Now Reads 4 Books a Day and Enjoys Music Again

 And, Jillanna Trowbridge of Oak Park, Ill. credits her ongoing recovery to Daniel Myers, OD and the team at the Mind-Eye Institute in Northbrook, Ill., where she underwent extensive testing in December 2019 and was prescribed a set of “brain” glasses.
 The effect of those glasses was almost immediate.